-We have submitted two Compulsory Purchase Orders (CPOs) for land and rights along the tunnel route – these two particular Orders cover Circuit 1 and Circuit 2.
-An Inquiry into both CPOs was held on 7 January 2020 and we are awaiting the Secretary of State’s decision on both.
-We have made a separate CPO for Circuit 3 and will submit this in due course.
+We submitted two Compulsory Purchase Orders (CPOs) for land and rights along the tunnel route – these two particular Orders cover Circuit 1 and Circuit 2.
+An Inquiry into both CPOs was held on 7 January 2020 and and they were both approved.
+We have submitted a separate CPO for Circuit 3, which is still under consideration.

 The CPO is a last resort and therefore, only the land and those rights which we have not been able to secure voluntarily will be procured through the CPO process.
 Since March 2018, we have engaged with landowners and occupiers of properties, which are located above the route of the tunnel, to discuss the required rights to deliver the project.
 We have also notified them about the CPO process.

 Should you have any questions at all about the CPO process, please contact our Community Relations team on 0800 783 2855 or [email protected].

 The documents relating to our Compulsory Purchase Orders can be found below.